Rui90/EventManager/README.md

 ### .NET Core introduction

 Small service that returns events that are stored in an sql lite database.
+It uses the Identity Authentication System with the normal JWT Authorization Token.

 .NET Core Organization into multiple projects: